SOFTBALL: Confidence is key in Beaver Dam's 11-1 thumping of Reedsburg

 “She just trusts her defense, so it makes it that much easier for her to throw the ball,” Beaver Dam coach Abby Schmitt said.
 “When she hits her spots, it makes the other team work for everything they need.
 She did a great job tonight.”

 Fakes led the Golden Beavers with a single to right in the first.
-After a sacrifice bunt advanced Fakes to second, Edwards batted Fakes in with a single to right field.
+After a sacrifice bunt advanced Fakes to second, Edwards drove Fakes in with a single to right field.

-“She was focused,” Schmitt said.
+“She was focused,” Schmitt said of Fakes.
 “She was zoned in today and she did a great job.
 She was seeing the ball well at the plate and she was making sure we were getting those runs in.”

+The rest of her teammates seemed to feel the same, as they scattered 16 hits for 11 runs (seven earned) in 5⅔ innings against Reedsburg pitcher Mikellah Bormett.

-Fakes said Bornett was similar to Baraboo’s Emma Crary, who the Golden Beavers scattered 10 hits for seven runs (all earned) in a 10-0 Badger North Conference victory on Tuesday.
-Both sophomore Carlee Lapen and junior Gracie Halfman homered off Crary as well.
+Fakes said Bormett was similar to Baraboo’s Emma Crary, who the Golden Beavers scattered 10 hits for seven runs (all earned) against in a 10-0 Badger North Conference victory on Tuesday.
+Both sophomore Carlee Lapen and junior Gracie Halfman homered off Crary, as well.

-“I feel like we all knew how (Bornett) was going to pitch,” Fakes said of the comparison between Bornett and Crary.
+“I feel like we all knew how (Bormett) was going to pitch,” Fakes said of the comparison between Bormett and Crary.
 “It was the same speed and in the same spots.
 You don’t have to adjust to anything.
 It was easier to hit off of.”

 That was enough momentum for Beaver Dam (7-1, 5-1 Badger North) to score four more runs off one hit and three errors by Reedsburg (2-6, 2-4) to take a 5-0 lead into the second inning.